Anivice/lzw/README.md

 ### Arithmetic Coding

 Arithmetic Coding is an improved version of Huffman Coding.
-It is most suitable for data types fits Huffman Coding well, i.e., data with various frequencies.
+It is most suitable for data types fitting Huffman Coding well, i.e., data with various frequencies.
 Arithmetic Coding narrows the entire data into a single number within $[0, 1)$, using a probability model formed from the input data.